Weekly Paycheck Calculator with Overtime

 What is the difference between gross pay and net pay?

-Gross pay is your total earnings before any deductions — it’s what this calculator computes.
+Gross pay is your total earnings before any deductions.
 Net pay (take-home pay) is what remains after subtracting federal income tax, state income tax, Social Security (6.2%), Medicare (1.45%), and any voluntary deductions like health insurance premiums or 401(k) contributions.
 Net pay varies significantly based on filing status, allowances, and state of residence.

 Does this calculator compute net pay after taxes?